leaozim/42-course--Libft/README.md

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_strnstr.c">ft_strnstr</a></td>
-  <td>Finds the first occurrence of the null term string nated s2 in string s1, where no more than n characters are searched.</td>
+  <td>Locates the first occurrence of the null-terminated string little in the string big, where not more than len characters are searched.</td>
  </tr>

  <tr>